What does Pondicheri mean?

 Can I Bring My Own Dessert?

 Pondicheri has its own Bake Lab & Shop where we create beautiful cakes & desserts - click here for our selection or to pre-order.
-If you still wish to bring in your own cake or desserts we will charge a $5/per person service fee.
+If you still wish to bring in your own cake or desserts we will charge a $20/flat fee for a small cake or $30/flat fee for a large cake.